Teddir/Pembelajaran/README.md

-## Modern JavaScript - Novice to perogrammerLengBali
+## Free Learn Code With Me - Novice to perogrammerLengBali - All Code Perogram from free course online

 All lecture files from the Modern JavaScript (Novice to perogrammerLengBali)